Firefox To Let Users Control Memory Usage

 Opera had that feature (Score:2)

-Also how much memory each tab was using (Score:3)
+Also how much memory each tab was using (Score:5, Informative)

 A few years ago, Opera could also tell you how much memory each tab and extension was using.
 Ahhh the good old days.